 The repair runs to R27 000 and the very first thing my insurance asked for was my licence!

-That beautiful very polite lady at Rossburgh saved me a whole lotta drama and pain!
+That beautiful very polite lady at Rossburgh saved me a whole lotta drama and pain with her temporary licence!
 Thank you again, ma’am!
 Above and beyond!

 jis a munnymaking rakkit – just a money-making racket; a whinge;